Introduction

 At first, the balance feels manageable.
 But as months pass, interest consumes more of each payment.
 One late payment or unexpected expense can worsen the situation.
 What began as temporary support becomes a long-term financial burden.

-Her story mirrors a broader pattern: women carrying balances longer, paying more in interest, and reporting deeper emotional stress when debt is tied to essential needs.
+Her story illustrates a broader risk: some women may carry balances longer, pay more in interest, and experience deeper emotional stress when debt is tied to essential needs.

 The Weight Behind the Statistics